JustBluce/QAML/README.md

 ```
 npm install
 ```
-- Optional: use the `--prefix` flag when running `npm install` to specify path to directory where you want to install packages
+- Optional: use the `--prefix` flag when running `npm install` to specify path to directory where you want to install packages, and use `npm config set cache` to specify the cache location

 If this does not work check out the guide below to try and install another way.